openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Answers.rst

 answers.
 The report or file contains up to five rows, one for each answer submitted by at least one student.

-For problems that use the randomization feature in Studio, the report has one row for each problem-variant-answer combination selected by at least one student.
-For more information about problem randomization, see `Randomization`_.
+For problems that use the **Randomization** feature in Studio, the report has one row for each problem-variant-answer combination selected by at least one student.
+For more information about this randomization option, see `Randomization`_.

 See the :ref:`Reference` for a detailed description of each column.